 In 2012, a family “friend” filed for plenary guardianship while holding Lillie captive in his home for eight months.
 She was 83 years old and of sound mind.
 There was no need for outside intervention, particularly non-family.
 Yet, her estranged granddaughter joined forces with him and pressed to declare Lillie totally incapacitated.
 In June 2013, with questionable burden of proof, all of Lillie’s rights were stripped from her except her right to vote and right to choose with whom to socialize.
 Now Lillie is 88 years old and still being victimized.
 With no evidence and no due process, the Flagler County Court removed Lillie’s sister (the person Lillie had requested in court testimony) as Successor Trustee and Limited Guardian.
 The Court appointed its own agents — all paid out of Lillie’s assets.
 On August 30, 2016, Lillie was “taken” by the court-appointed temporary guardian and Attorney ad Litem, and isolated from her sister and 50+ nieces and nephews.
 The legitimate family has had no contact with her since.
 On September 23, 2016, all of Lillie’s rights were stripped from her in a closed hearing.
 There were no opposing voices or cross-examination of the evaluators allowed.
 Was that in Lillie’s “best interest”?
 The court-appointed temporary guardian has full power over Lillie’s “person and property.”
 Lillie is being treated like a human trafficking victim… a modern-day slave.
-The guardian has isolated Lillie from her family for 355 days — over eleven months — with no justifiable legal reason.
+The guardian has isolated Lillie from her family for 389 days — over one year — with no justifiable legal reason.
 Isolation of a senior is Aggravated Abuse — a felony under Florida Statutes.
 Who will help free Lillie and hold her abusers accountable?

 These videos were filmed the week of July 25, 2016 by her niece, Teresa Kay-Aba Kennedy — an award-winning author and internationally-recognized advocate for human potential with a focus on women, health, youth empowerment and now elder justice.
 The videos demonstrate quite an opposite picture than what has been painted in the court documents.
 Lillie is not incapacitated and she is very clear on her views.
 Watch overview video for background.